 Another reason animal testing is unjustified is because it is morally wrong to assert your own agenda onto another individual simply because it is convenient for you.
 Take slavery for example.
 African Americans were persecuted and treated as property for centuries.
 At that time, people justified slavery due to their own desire for cheap labor and beliefs that humans with darkly pigmented skin were “inferior” beings.
 Now, however, it is commonly viewed as immoral to treat another human being disrespectfully simply due to the color of their skin.
-The conflict with animal testing is similar – animals are being taken advantage of because people see it is an “easy” method to test human products and because animals are viewed as “lesser creatures”.
+The conflict with animal testing is similar – animals are being taken advantage of because people see it is an “easy” method to test human products and because animals are viewed as “lesser creatures.”
 Although it is not difficult for people to capture animals for experimentation, that does not make it right for humans to disrespect animals or take advantage of them.
 Furthermore, just because society views it as acceptable to treat animals differently does not mean that viewpoint is morally right.
 Morality is separate from opinion.
 The fact that animals are viewed as inferior species does not justify the use of animal testing for human products.

 Speaking of beliefs in human superiority, some animal testing advocates believe that the benefits gained from animal testing vastly outweigh the suffering that animals must endure.
 Often, these advocates of animal testing point out that animal testing has led to significant medical discoveries that humans have benefitted tremendously from.
 While it is true that many vaccinations, including polio and small pox, would not have been possible without the use of animals, the main point these advocates overlook is the fact that these benefits do not necessarily “outweigh” the cost of animal suffering.
 This viewpoint is often a result of the belief that animals are inferior beings and so the loss of many animal lives is “outweighed” by human benefits.
 But what makes an animal life inferior?
 As Peter Singer writes in his essay, Speciesism and Moral Status, “[t]he mere difference of species cannot in itself determine moral status” (Singer).
 Currently, humans view animals as inferior beings, but what makes human beings as a species inherently superior?
 Proponents of human superiority might suggest humans’ more developed cognitive abilities, but Singer points out those “with profound mental retardation pose a problem for this set of beliefs, because their cognitive abilities are not superior to those of many animals” (Singer).
 If it is so obviously wrong to mistreat a human being with mental retardation, what is the difference when it comes to another species?
 There is none; animals feel pain and pleasure just as humans do.
 Animals are not inherently inferior creatures and cannot be treated as such – actions that mistreat animals due to this belief are immoral and unjustified.